-Our 100% Online option in Early Childhood Education in a Mobile Society prepares educators to work with diverse groups of young children, families, and communities.
+Our online option in Early Childhood Education in a Mobile Society prepares educators to work with diverse groups of young children, families, and communities.
 Our graduates will:

 UNDERSTAND YOUNG CHILDREN’S CHARACTERISTICS AND NEEDS

 Learn to recognize the dynamics that influence children’s development while creating partnerships with families and community professionals